whoatemycookie/gene-expression-qtl/_episodes/06-mapping-one-eqtl.md

 ### Genotype probabilities

-We have already claculated genotype probabilities which we load above
+We have already calculated genotype probabilities which we load above

 ~~~